Wavefront Mapping for Absolute Atom Interferometry

 {\it Experimental description}---Spatial wavefront mapping is demonstrated in a Mach-Zehnder ($\pi/2-\pi-\pi/2$) atom interferometer using laser-cooled $^{87}$Rb atoms in the apparatus described in Ref.~\cite{Chen2019}.
-Briefly, $\sim 10^7$~atoms are captured in a 3D~magneto-optical trap (MOT), cooled using optical molasses to $\approx$~3~$\mu$K, and then pumped into the $F=1,m_F=0$ ground state level.
-The atoms are allowed to fall under the influence of gravity, and Doppler-sensitive Raman transitions between the $F = 1,2$ ground state levels are used to recoil the atoms by $\hbar k_{\mathrm{eff}}$ along or opposite the direction of gravity as shown in Fig.~\ref{fig:description}(a), where $k_{\mathrm{eff}} = 4\pi/ \lambda$ is the Raman $k$-vector and $\lambda \approx$ 780~nm is the wavelength of the Raman light.
+Briefly, $\sim 10^7$~atoms are cooled to $\approx$~3~$\mu$K using a 3D~magneto-optical trap and optical molasses cooling.
+The atoms are allowed to fall under the influence of gravity, and Doppler-sensitive Raman transitions between the $F = 1,2$ ground state levels are used to recoil the atoms by $\hbar k_{\mathrm{eff}}$ as shown in Fig.~\ref{fig:description}(a), where $k_{\mathrm{eff}} = 4\pi/ \lambda$ is the Raman $k$-vector and $\lambda \approx$ 780~nm is the wavelength of the Raman light.

 The interferometer operates with a time $T = 16$~ms between each pulse, and the first Raman pulse is delayed 8~ms after release to resolve the desired Doppler-sensitive transitions.
-The Raman light fields are detuned by $\approx~210$~MHz below the $F'=3$ excited state and have opposite circular polarizations.
-The Raman $\pi$~transition time is $\sim~5\ \mu$s, and the atoms expand for $T_{ex} \approx 45$~ms. The experimental drop time and $T$ are limited by the cm-scale of the vacuum vessel used in this work.
+The resonant Raman light fields are detuned by $\approx~210$~MHz below the $F'=3$ excited state and have the same circular polarization~\cite{sm}.
+The Raman $\pi$~transition time is $\sim~5\ \mu$s, and the atoms expand for $T_{\rm ex} \approx 45 \ {\rm ms}$.
+The experimental drop time, Raman beam size ($\approx 4.5 $ mm $1/e^2$ radius), and $T$ are limited by the cm-scale of the vacuum vessel used in this work.
 The total experimental cycle is $\sim 1$~s, dominated by the time used to capture atoms in the MOT.
-Uncompensated vibration noise limits the short term acceleration stability to $\sim 2\times 10^{-5}$ m/s$^2/\sqrt{\tau}$, where $\tau$ is the measurement averaging time.